tschundler/circuitpython_jupyter_kernel/README.rst

 Documentation
 -------------

-This kernel is fully documented on the Adafruit Learning System (*Guide Coming Soon!*)
+This kernel is fully documented on the Adafruit Learning System Guide: `CircuitPython with Jupyter Notebooks <https://learn.adafruit.com/circuitpython-with-jupyter-notebooks/overview?preview_token=v7Eay4tLlhN50xPJiQFSow>`__.

 There's also documentation for this kernel listed on `ReadTheDocs <https://circuitpython-kernel.readthedocs.io/en/latest/>`__.